ktorio/ktor-documentation/topics/cors.md

 ### Overview {id="overview"}

 Suppose you have a server listening on the `8080` port, with the `/customer` [route](Routing_in_Ktor.md) responding with [JSON](serialization.md#send_data) data.
-A [code snippet](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/cors-frontend) below shows a sample request made using the Fetch API from the client working on another port to make this request cross-origin.
+A code snippet below shows a sample request made using the Fetch API from the client working on another port to make this request cross-origin:

 ```javascript
 ```
-{src="snippets/cors-frontend/files/js/script.js" initial-collapse-state="collapsed" collapsed-title="fetch('http://0.0.0.0:8080/customer')"}
+{src="snippets/cors/files/js/script.js" initial-collapse-state="collapsed" collapsed-title="fetch('http://0.0.0.0:8080/customer')"}

-To allow such a request on the backend side, you need to configure the `CORS` plugin as follows.
+To allow such a request on the backend side, you need to configure the `CORS` plugin as follows:

 ```kotlin
 ```
-{src="snippets/cors-backend/src/main/kotlin/com/example/Application.kt" include-lines="18-21"}
+{src="snippets/cors/src/main/kotlin/com/example/Application.kt" include-lines="46-49"}

-You can find the full example here: [cors-backend](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/cors-backend).
+You can find the full example here: [cors](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/cors).

 ### Hosts {id="hosts"}